List of Shadow Star characters: Tomonori Komori

-Tomonori Komori (小森 朋典 Komori Tomonori): To the outside world, Komori appears to be a kind, polite and popular boy who wants to become a doctor; in reality, however, he is a remorseless killer who wishes to change the world by sacrificing the educated in a similar manner to the Khmer Rouge's revolution in Cambodia.
+Tomonori Komori (小森 朋典, Komori Tomonori), to the outside world, appears to be a kind, polite and popular boy who wants to become a doctor; in reality, however, he is a remorseless killer who wishes to change the world by sacrificing the educated in a similar manner to the Khmer Rouge's revolution in Cambodia.
 He tells Akira that he is going to build an everlasting empire, and that he will be king and she will be his queen.
 He dies at the hands of Hoshimaru after introducing immense fear into Shiina's and especially Akira's hearts.
 His friends and the general public do not know of his death, believing that he has simply gone missing; Shiina and Akira are the only ones who know the truth.
 Komori had a severely disabled mother whom he was looking after; she starves to death soon after her son's death, being unable to take care of herself.
 It is noted in the manga that they had no other responsible family members.

-In the manga, after Komori is killed, his dragon Push Dagger begins absorbing his body in an attempt to become a virgin princess, but the two are discovered by a team of medical researchers and the half-boy-half-dragon corpse is brought to their underground laboratory and hooked up to machines in an attempt to stop the absorption.
+In the manga, after Komori is killed, his dragon Push Dagger (プッシュ・ダガー, Pusshu Dagā) begins absorbing his body in an attempt to become a virgin princess, but the two are discovered by a team of medical researchers and the half-boy-half-dragon corpse is brought to their underground laboratory and hooked up to machines in an attempt to stop the absorption.

 In the English-language Central Park Media anime, his name is Akinori Komori.

-His Japanese voice actor is Akira Ishida.
-His English voice actor is Walter Barnes.